livegnik/2way-poc-design/03-data/02-system-tables.md

 #### Purpose

 Stores durable runtime configuration managed by [Config Manager](../02-architecture/managers/01-config-manager.md).
+It lives outside the graph because configuration is node local state and must be available before graph services are initialized.

 This table persists operational configuration across restarts.